-Kerry ETB will need to address how to upskill teaching and training staff so that we are best placed to respond to industry needs.
+Kerry ETB upskill teaching and training staff so that we are best placed to respond to industry needs.
 It is the intention of Kerry ETB to move to providing more proactive training/upskilling activities.
 Training/upskilling activities will move from the ‘general’ to the ‘specific’- particularly in relation to supporting the delivery of courses that are required by industry.
 Kerry ETB recognises that the requirements of curriculums are not static.
 A particular focus has now been placed on addressing how to upskill teaching and training staff.
 Quality improvement planning involves a specific action to this end:

 - Centre managers will complete an annual review of training needs of tutors/instructors which identifies specific skill gaps and records recommendations regarding how to close these gaps.
 Measures to close specific skills gaps will be approved by the Quality Council